 The health system will build new partnerships with wider sectors that influence population health and wellbeing, to convene and lead collaborative action and recognise the many influences in people's lives that affect their health.
 This should include partnerships with employers that reflect the critical role of work in contributing to health outcomes, and the importance of safe workplaces to physical and mental health.
-It should also include working with the retail sector to influence behaviours and choices that affect health, and the market in products that help people to remain well and independent.
+It should also include working with the retail sector to influence consumer behaviours and choices that affect their health, and to promote products that help people to remain well and independent.